 LET US BE PERFECTLY CLEAR, ST. CLAIR COUNTY HEALTH CENTER HIGHLY RECOMMENDS WEARING A MASK IN PUBLIC.
 NEVER HAS ANY OF OUR STAFF SAID TO NOT WEAR A MASK.

-29 cases and 79 contacts have been released from isolation, since the beginning of March.
+116 cases, 253 contacts have been released from isolation, and 1 death since the beginning of March.

 Watch for the following signs and symptoms for 14 days from exposure: fever, cough, sore throat, difficulty breathing/shortness of breath, muscle aches/headache, abdominal discomfort, vomiting, diarrhea, and loss of sense of taste or smell.
 If you feel you need to be tested call your doctor and let them know of your possible exposure.
 If you do have signs or symptoms, stay home, self isolate until you can be tested, stay home until you know the results of your test.